Costus elegans

-Costus malortieanus, known as stepladder plant, spiral ginger, or spiral flag, is a species of perennial herbaceous flowering plant in the family Costaceae.
+Costus elegans, known as stepladder plant, spiral ginger, or spiral flag, is a species of perennial herbaceous flowering plant in the family Costaceae.
 It is native to Costa Rica, Nicaragua and Honduras.
-Costus malortieanus is often cultivated as an ornamental plant.
+Costus elegans is often cultivated as an ornamental plant.

+Description

-Costus malortieanus has large felty leaves and grows up to 1 meter tall.
+Costus elegans has large felty leaves and grows up to 1 meter tall.
 The ligule is short.
 Flowers are formed at the terminal ends of stalks.
 The corollas are creamy white to yellow and have red-striped labellum wings.

+Distribution and habitat

-Costus malortieanus has been introduced in the Dominican Republic and Puerto Rico.
-It is naturalized on the island of Maui, Hawaii, U.S.A.
+It is native to Costa Rica, Nicaragua, and Honduras.
+Costus elegans has been introduced in the Dominican Republic, Puerto Rico, and on the island of Maui, Hawaii, U.S.A.